cloudbees-core-cd-workshop/workshop-exercises/exercises/declarative-snytax-cb-core.md

-# More Declarative Syntax with CloudBees Core
+# Pipeline Approvals and More with CloudBees Core

 ## Interactive Input